 - High blood pressure

 Neuro genetics and interconnective tissue disorders such as:

 - Familial aneurysms

 - Marfan syndrome

 Types of Genetics Services

-Our team specializes in genetics and risk assessment.
+Our teams specialize in genetics and risk assessment.
 The services offered in our locations can include:

 - Genetic counseling

 A genetic professional will help you complete a thorough family history.
 Based on this history, you will receive and education about reducing your disease risk factors and information about hereditary syndromes and genetic testing.